 I am saying this because the engine can produce squealing noises for many other reasons.
 Here are the top 3 reasons why your car AC is squealing:

 1. Faulty AC Compressor Clutch

-This part is in charge of pressurizing the entire air conditioning system with the additional task to push the refrigerated air through the cooling system.
-Because of these two important tasks, the ac compressor clutch is cycling on and off and over time it starts to wear and break.
+This part is in charge of pressurizing the entire air conditioning system with the additional task of pushing the refrigerated air through the cooling system.
+Because of these two important tasks, the AC compressor clutch is cycling on and off, and over time it starts to wear and break.

 Why AC Compressor Clutch Fails

 If your AC compressor clutch is faulty, you will hear a squealing noise and you won’t get cold air.
 Here are a couple of reasons why the AC compressor clutch fails: